Norma Redpath: Recognition

 In 1970 Redpath was appointed an Officer of the Order of the British Empire for services to contemporary sculpture.

 In 2006 she was awarded an honorary doctorate from her old college, now Swinburne University.

 Later life and legacy

 Redpath's husband died in 2000, the same year as her last show.

 After a long illness, she died in Melbourne in 2013, aged 84.

 Her Carlton studio and home is owned by the University of Melbourne, and is now available to artists and academics.
-It is managed by the Centre of Visual Art, and is able to be visited.
+It is managed by the Faculty of Fine Arts and Music, and is open to selected international visiting artists.
 Residencies of varying lengths of time are offered to artists, writers and researchers to develop new work as well as engage with the local workers in related fields.